Monday, February 13, 2006

 Prelim explans end.

 Stephanie is a very interesting person.
 She is a librarian like me, except she is full time, has a master's, has twice as much responsibility as me, and (deservedly) makes more money.
 Stephanie and I both have a similar problem.
 We enjoy speaking.
 This initially set me off because she took control of the first conversation.
-Usually, I have to do that, so it took me a little while to warm up to her (which probably happened sometime during the international flight).
+Usually, I have to do that because I am an inhuman monster who does not value the voice of others, so it took me a little while to warm up to her (which probably happened sometime during the international flight).

 When Stephanie saw what I was reading, she said, "Why don't you just kill yourself?"